-Marine mammals and sharks
+Marine mammals

 Data relative to the ingestion of plastic debris by marine mammals and sharks is mostly derived from dietary studies and anecdotal records of the presence of plastic in beached or stranded individuals (Table 3.3).

 Regarding cetaceans ingested plastic debris have been recorded in individuals of sperm whales (Physeter microcephalus) and fin whales (Balaenoptera physalus) all of them caught in whaling operations off the eastern coast of Iceland.
-No other records have been found for elsewhere in the Arctic.
+No other records have been found for cetaceans elsewhere in the Arctic.
 Martin and Clarke (1986) reported that less than 10% of the 221 sperm whales caught between 1977 and 1981 had non-food items (rocks, plastic and/or wood debris less than 0.2 in length) in their stomachs.
-As for larger debris, 5 discarded fishing nets were recorded as part of the gut content in the examined individuals with the largest one weighing 63 kg.
-This net was firmly stuck between the second and third stomach causing a potentially lethal obstruction through starvation but the authors postulate that the smaller items could easily voided with the bones and squid beaks at periodic regurgitations.
+As for larger debris, five discarded fishing nets were recorded as part of the guts content in the examined individuals with the largest one weighing 63 kg.
+This net was firmly stuck between the second and third stomach causing a potentially lethal obstruction through starvation but the authors postulate that the smaller items could easily be voided with the bones and squid beaks at periodic regurgitations.
 In 1982, a plastic bucket was found in the intestines of a sperm whale caught close to the Icelandic shore.
 This sperm whale was in poor condition and the authors argue that the bucket could have contributed to the disease complex and a caused a lethal intestinal obstruction (Lambertsen and Kohn, 1987).
-Further, six out of 82 fin whales (Balaenoptera physalus) caught in summer 1985 had plastic material (plastic bags and small pieces of plastic sheeting) in their guts (Sadove and Morreale, 1990).
+Further, six out of 82 fin whales caught in summer 1985 had plastic material (plastic bags and small pieces of plastic sheeting) in their guts (Sadove and Morreale, 1990).

-Plastic debris has been also found in the stomachs of bowheads (Balaena mysticetus) in Baffin Bay and Beaufort Sea (Lowry, 1993; Philo et al., 1993; also in Finley, 2001).
+Plastic debris has been also found in the stomachs of bowheads (Balaena mysticetus) in Baffin Bay and the Beaufort Sea (Lowry, 1993; Philo et al., 1993; also in Finley, 2001).

-Hallanger and Gabrielsen (2018) report that plastic debris (fishing gear or line) has been found in stomach analyses of Greenland shark (Somniosus microcephalus) from south Greenland with a frequency of 8.3% (Nielsen et al., 2013), and 3% from Svalbard (Leclerc et al., 2012).

 Fish and invertebrates

-(Nielsen et al., 2013), and 3% from Svalbard (Leclerc et al., 2012).
+Plastic debris (fishing gear or line) has been found in stomach analyses of Greenland shark (Somniosus microcephalus) from south Greenland with a frequency of 8.3% (Nielsen et al., 2013), and 3% from Svalbard (Leclerc et al., 2012).

 Low incidence of plastic ingestion (2.8% non-fibrous particles) has been recently reported in juvenile polar cod (Boreogadus saida) caught in open coastal waters east of Svalbard and under the ice in the northern Svalbard shelf area documenting for the first-time plastic ingestion by this ecologically important species in the Central Arctic Ocean (Kühn et al., 2018).

-The study of plastic ingestion by Atlantic cod (Gadus morhua) from the Norwegian coast by Bråte et al. (2016) confirms the low or no incidence of plastic ingestion in two more Arctic locations (Lofoten Islands in the Norwegian Sea and Varangerfjorden in the Barents Sea) in which Fourier transform infrared spectroscopy did not confirm the plastic nature of debris found in the stomach of cods from these locations.(2014)
+The study of plastic ingestion by Atlantic cod (Gadus morhua) from the Norwegian coast by Bråte et al. (2016) confirms the low or no incidence of plastic ingestion in two more Arctic locations (Lofoten Islands in the Norwegian Sea and Varangerfjorden in the Barents Sea).
+Additionally Koelmans et al. (2014) conclude that in the case of plastic ingestion by Atlantic cod this does not constitute a significant pathway for exposure to susbtances associated to plastic like nonylohenol and bisphenol.